akeneo/pim-api-docs/content/rest-api/responses.md

 ```

 ### 429 error
-Over-soliciting the API results in a `429 Too Many Requests` response.
+Abusing the API will result in `429 Too Many Requests` response.
-A Retry-After header is set in the response to indicate the time to wait before the next retry.
+A Retry-After header is added to the response indicating the time (in sec?) to wait before retrying

 #### Example
 ```http